revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-138. If a NameNode enter the safe mode, what will happen?
+138.If a NameNode enter the safe mode, what will happen?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-As we know , Namenode is responsible for managing the meta storage of the cluster, suppose if something is missing from the cluster then Namenode will be held.
-It will makes Namenode checking all the necessary information during the safe mode before making cluster writable to the users.
+As we know , Namenode is responsible for managing the meta storage of the cluster, suppose if something is missing from the cluster then Namenode will be held.It will makes Namenode checking all the necessary information during the safe mode before making cluster writable to the users.